Transocean Ltd has the Highest Level of Cash in the Oil & Gas Drilling Industry (RIG, SDRL, RDC, ESV, NE) | Comtex SmarTrend

 Below are the three companies in the Oil & Gas Drilling industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 Transocean Ltd ranks highest with a CE of $3,000.
-Seadrill Ltd is next with a CE of $2,000.
+Following is Seadrill Ltd with a CE of $2,000.
 Rowan Companie-A ranks third highest with a CE of $1,000.

 Ensco Plc-Cl A follows with a CE of $885, and Noble Corp Plc rounds out the top five with a CE of $663.